-9.3.1 Startup Timing
+9.2.1 Startup Timing

 There are two basic startup scenarios.
 In one scenario, the chip startup and firmware boot is held off while the RST_N pin is asserted.
 In the second scenario, the chip startup and firmware boot is directly triggered by the chip power-up.
-In this case, an internal power-on reset (POR) is held for a few ms, after which the chip commences startup.
+In this case, an internal poweron reset (POR) is held for a few ms, after which the chip commences startup.

-The global reset signal in the CYW89071 is a logical OR (actually a wired AND, since the signals are active low) of the RST_N input and the internal POR signals.
+The global reset signal in the CYW20710 is a logical OR (actually a wired AND, since the signals are active low) of the RST_N input and the internal POR signals.
 The last signal to be released determines the time at which the chip is released from reset.
 The POR is typically asserted for 3 ms after VDDC crosses the 0.8V threshold, but it may be as soon as 1.5 ms after this event.

-After the chip is released from reset, the both startup scenarios follow the same sequence, as follows:
+After the chip is released from reset, both startup scenarios follow the same sequence, as follows:

-- 2. After approximately 120 μs, the CLK REQ (GPIO 5) signal is asserted. - 3.
-The chip remains in sleep state for a minimum of 4.2 ms. - 4.
-If present, the TCXO and LPO clocks must be oscillating by the end of the 4.2 ms period.
+- After approximately 120 μs, the CLK_REQ (GPIO_5) signal is asserted.
+If present, the TCXO and LPO clocks must be oscillating by the end of the 4.2 ms period. - 2.
+The chip remains in sleep state for a minimum of 4.2 ms.

 If a TCXO clock is not in the system, a crystal is assumed to be present at the XIN and XOUT pins.
-If an LPO clock is not used, the firmware will detect the absence of a clock at the LPO IN lead and use the internal LPO clock instead.
+If an LPO clock is not used, the firmware will detect the absence of a clock at the LPO_IN lead and use the internal LPO clock instead.

-Figure 9 and Figure 10 on page 37 illustrate the two startup timing scenarios.
+Figure 10 and Figure 11 illustrate the two startup timing scenarios.

-Figure 9.
+Figure 10.
 Startup Timing from RST_N

-Figure 10.
+Figure 11.
 Startup Timing from Power-on Reset

-9.3.2 UART Timing
+9.2.2 UART Timing